 This post is less of a "how-to" and more of a "why".
 This is for those developers or sysadmins who aren't very familiar with Docker and don't think it's worth using.
 I know what you're thinking, but there are still old-school admins that don't use and refuse to learn Docker in 2019.

 I've hosted dozens (maybe hundreds) of short-term web projects on traditional container infrastructure, and before that even more on virtual machines.
 LXC comes with a lot less resource overhead than VMs, easier decoupling of application tiers, and a hell of a lot more ease-of-use than installing everything on a single host OS.

 My process for setting up a blog usually looked like this mess:

 Choose container host -> choose container OS -> install LXC container -> configure LXC container with development environment -> install nginx -> set up nginx -> set up PHP or Node -> MAYBE set up SQL DB backend -> set up website -> write website content

-LXC might be fun the first dozen times but it gets old fast.
+LXC might be fun the first dozen times but it has several weaknesses compared to modern solutions.
 Lucky for you, we don't have to do things like that anymore, Grandpa.
 Oh no no.